-Tadpoles will appreciate greenery being put into their tank: most people report that lettuce goes down well, along with other leafy greens.
-At some point, the tadpoles will require more nutrients, vitamins and protein than what they can absorb from plants and algae and they have been known to eat each other if these needs are not met!
+Tadpoles will appreciate greens being put into their tank: most people report that lettuce goes down well, along with other leafy greens.
+At some point, the tadpoles will require more nutrients, vitamins, and protein than what they can absorb from plants and algae, and they have been known to eat each other if these needs are not met!

 How Long Until Tadpoles Become Frogs?

-They will start getting arms and legs before their tail shrinks and they turn into a little frog.
+They will start getting arms and legs before their tail shrinks and they turn into little frogs.
 The whole process takes around 12 weeks, and by 16 weeks, the frog has finished growing completely.

-You may find that you see tadpoles as well as froglets.
-And this is perfectly usual: they will just all have very different rates of growth.
-Eventually they will all become frogs - some just take a bit of extra time!
+You may find that you see tadpoles as well as froglets, and this is perfectly normal.
+They just have very different rates of growth.
+Eventually, they will all become frogs... some just take a bit of extra time!

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.

 John DK on June 20, 2020: